 I grew up with a very budget-friendly mother who has always been good at scoring deals.
 Her thoughtful, patient and price-conscious approach to shopping has begun rubbing off on me the older I get.
 I use Ibotta for select purchases throughout the year at some of my favorite retailers like J.Crew, Sephora, Amazon and goop.
 The cash back I make I tally at the end of the year and then treat myself to something on my wish list!
 And now that I order nearly all my groceries online these days, I love that Ibotta’s browser extension let’s me earn cash back on my weekly grocery haul.

 To get the browser extension simply head to Ibotta in your Chrome browser and click on “Get the Extension” in the upper right hand corner.
 Ibotta works with hundreds of retailers so the odds of them being able to get you money back from where you’re already shopping online is pretty high.
-Each retailer differs in the percentage of cashback and Ibotta will alert you to the % of cash back after you’ve installed the browser extension and once you land on a retailer site that’s integrated with Ibotta.
+Each retailer differs in the percentage of cash back and Ibotta will alert you to the % of cash back after you’ve installed the browser extension and once you land on a retailer site that’s integrated with Ibotta.
+It’s a great method of saving money.

 Keep a list.

-I outline in an email draft everyone I need to get a gift for and then, as I find items and buy them, I drop them in there under the person’s name.
+I outline in an email draft everyone I need to get Christmas gifts for and then, as I find items and buy them, I drop them in there under the person’s name.
 Because in typical years I send most gifts directly to Colorado I have been guilty of forgetting what I’ve bought and buying a family member two gifts – ha!
 Hence the list system where I jot down what I bought or what I plan to buy.
 This is helpful throughout the year, too as you think of a good gift idea.
+It’ll help you keep track of finding the perfect gift for those on your list.

 Set a budget.